Hovhannes99/Jobs_estimation/README.md

-# Getting Started "Evaluation" project
+# Getting Started "JOBS ESTIMATION" project

 We are using GitHub for our project.